Toronto subway: One-person train operation

-During rush hour, up to 65 trains are on Line 1 simultaneously, 45 trains on Line 2, and 4 trains on Line 4.
-During non-rush hour periods, there are 30–46 trains on Line 1 at any one time.

-On weekdays and Saturdays, subway service runs from approximately 6:00 am to 1:30 am; Sunday service begins at 8:00 am.
-Start times on holidays may vary.
+With one-person train operation (OPTO), used on other large subway systems – such as the London Underground, the Paris Metro, the Chicago "L" and the Montreal Metro – the train operator opens and closes the doors as well as driving the train.

+Initially, Lines 1, 2, and 4 all used two-person train operation.
+On October 9, 2016, Line 4 Sheppard was converted to OPTO.
+Beginning August 1, 2021, the TTC tested OPTO on a portion of Line 1 on Sundays only.
+Effective November 21, 2021, the TTC applied OPTO every day on Line 1 between Vaughan Metropolitan Centre and St. George stations, continuing to use two-person train operation between St. George and Finch until fully adopting OPTO on the line on November 20, 2022.
+Line 5 Eglinton and Line 6 Finch West trains have used OPTO since they began service, as did Line 3 Scarborough, which operated from 1985 to 2023.

+A 2020 survey conducted by the Amalgamated Transit Union Local 113 indicated that two-thirds of Torontonians surveyed opposed the TTC's plan to eliminate the train guard on Line 1, and that three-quarters of them disapproved of the lack of public consultation before train guards were removed from Line 4 in 2016, citing safety concerns, among other issues, as key reasons motivating their response.

 Station announcements

-The Toronto Rocket uses orange LED signs to provide visible stop announcements.
+The Toronto Rocket uses multi-coloured LED signs to provide visible stop announcements and display visual arrows pointing to the side where the doors will open on at the next stop (except at terminus stations).

-On January 8, 1995, train operators began to announce each stop over the train's speaker system as a result of pressure from advocacy groups for the visually impaired, but announcements were sporadic until the TTC began to enforce the policy circa 2005.
+On January 8, 1995, train operators began to announce each stop manually over the train's speaker system as a result of pressure from advocacy groups for the visually impaired, but announcements were sporadic until the TTC began to enforce the policy circa 2005.
 Later, automated announcements were implemented under further pressure from the advocacy groups.
-All Toronto subway trains use an automated system to announce each station, which is played twice over the speaker system: when the train departs a station (e.g. "The next station is: Dufferin, Dufferin station") and when it arrives at the following station (e.g. "Arriving at: Dufferin, Dufferin station").
-In addition, the TTC's Toronto Rocket subway trains provide visible and audible automatic stop announcements.
-Unlike the other trains, the Toronto Rocket trains also announce connections to other TTC subway lines, such as "Change for Line 2", and terminus stations, "This is a terminal station" where applicable.
-As of 2015, they also announce, except at terminus stations, which side the train doors will open on at each stop based on the direction of train travel.
+All TTC trains use an automated system to announce each station, which is played twice over the speaker system: when the train departs a station (e.g. "The next station is: Dufferin, Dufferin station") and when it arrives at the following station (e.g. "Arriving at: Dufferin, Dufferin station").
+In addition, trains on all lines except Line 2 provide visible and audible automatic stop announcements.
+These trains also announce connections to other Toronto subway lines as well as connections to other public transit service providers where applicable, and announce, except at terminus stations, which side the train doors will open on at each stop based on the direction of train travel.
+Lines 5 and 6 – because they are owned by the provincial entity Metrolinx, which makes them subject to the French Language Services Act – use bilingual English and French station announcements in a slightly different format (e.g. "next station, prochaine station, Mount Pleasant, Mount Pleasant station").